guido57/EBAZ4205_PS2mouse/README.md

 See:
 * [Cheap (35$) and powerful FPGA programming](https://hackaday.io/project/187351-cheap-35-and-powerful-fpga-programming)
  for preparing the EBAZ4205 (power supply, JTAG and serial connections, Ethernet)
-* My Hackaday project (TODO) to connect the HDMI cable to the EBAZ4205
+* [My Hackaday project EBAZ4205 Mouse](https://hackaday.io/project/189345-ebaz4205-mouse) to connect the PS/2 Mouse to the EBAZ4205, explaining the hardware block PS2mouse and the PS/2 protocol.

 ### Software tools
 * Vivado 2021.2 on Windows 10 or 11